 1. James Taylor

-He later signed with Apple Records which was created by the Beatles and released his self-titled debut record in 1968.
-But, it was his second album, Sweet Baby James, that brought him great success.
+He later signed with Apple Records, which was created by the Beatles, and released his self-titled debut record in 1968.
+However, it was his second album, Sweet Baby James, that brought him great success.

 Taylor is well known for his hit songs “Fire and Rain,” “How Sweet It Is,” and “Carolina in My Mind.”

-His folk-rock music is loved by many and he has sold over 100 million albums and in 2020, he was inducted into the Rock and Roll Hall of Fame.
+His folk-rock music is loved by many, and he has sold over 100 million albums.
+In 2020, he was inducted into the Rock and Roll Hall of Fame.